-The government of Canada has taken temporary measures to protect its citizens against coronavirus (Covid-19).
+The government of Canada has taken temporary measures to protect its citizens against the coronavirus (Covid-19).
 These have a major impact on travellers that want to travel to Canada on an eTA.
 Applying for an eTA is still possible, but first read on this page which restrictions you need to keep in mind.
-This article was updated on 18 February 2021.
+This article was updated on 15 April 2021.

 Is coronavirus a serious problem in Canada?

 Yes.
-As of 17 February, cases of coronavirus have been confirmed in 839,155 Canadians.
-21,439 deaths have also been confirmed due to Covid-19.
+Since early March 2021, an increase in infections can be seen and as of 15 April, cases of coronavirus have been confirmed in 1094,899 Canadians.
+23,428 deaths have also been confirmed due to Covid-19.
 Aside from controlling further spreading of the coronavirus within Canada, the government wants to prevent new cases by temporarily banning incoming travellers.

 Travelling with an eTA Canada is not possible in many cases due to the coronavirus (Covid-19)

-Can I still apply for an eTA Canada despite coronavirus?
+Can I still apply for an eTA Canada despite the coronavirus?

 That is possible.
 Because an eTA Canada is valid for five years, new applications can still be submitted.
 Frequent travellers often apply for a new eTA as soon as the previous one has expired.
 This can still be done.
 It is also possible to still apply for an eTA Canada in other cases.
 The average delivery time has not been delayed due to coronavirus.
 You can also already apply for an eTA even if you do not know when you will be travelling to Canada.